What Is Xerostomia?

 Acupuncture as Treatment

-Acupuncture has robust scientific evidence for the treatment of xerostomia, particularly in radiation-induced xerostomia.
+Acupuncture has robust scientific evidence for treating xerostomia, particularly radiation-induced xerostomia.
 Randomized clinical trials published in JAMA Network Open have demonstrated that acupuncture significantly increases salivary flow and reduces dry mouth symptoms.

-The study by Garcia et al. (2019), published in JAMA Network Open, demonstrated that true acupuncture was superior to sham acupuncture in preventing severe xerostomia in patients undergoing radiation therapy for head and neck cancer.
-The multicenter trial by Cohen et al. (2024), also published in JAMA, confirmed durable benefit of acupuncture for chronic post-radiation xerostomia.
+The Garcia et al. (2019) study, published in JAMA Network Open, showed that true acupuncture was superior to sham acupuncture in preventing severe xerostomia in patients undergoing radiation therapy for head and neck cancer.
+The Cohen et al. (2024) multicenter trial, also published in JAMA, confirmed durable acupuncture benefit for chronic post-radiation xerostomia.

 The quality of this evidence is notable: randomized, sham-controlled, multicenter trials with prolonged follow-up — the most rigorous standard possible for evaluating acupuncture interventions.